lcpilling/ukbrapR/README.md

 Thing | Time taken | Note
 ----- | ---------- | ----
 Lauch JupyterLab Spark cluster | 8 minutes |
-Build R package plus dependencies | 5 minutes | (Can be skipped if using a saved Snapshot) Get phenotype data | 1 minute |
+Build R package plus dependencies | 5 minutes | Can be skipped if using a saved Snapshot Get phenotype data | 1 minute |
-Ascertain medical records diagnoses | 5 minutes |
-Simple analysis | <1 minute |
+Ascertain medical records diagnoses | 5 minutes | Includes converting to wide "date first" Simple analysis | <1 minute |

 Approx. time: 20 mins

 Approx. cost: £0.20

 *Note: time can vary depending on number of phenotypes/diagnostic codes requested, and how busy the platform is.*